Sunday, August 21, 2016

 Aroma and Flavor – 1.5 out of 3 mugs

 At first sniff, it seems like a commercial root beer.
 Hard to explain, but a little fake?
-The first taste is enjoyable, but tastes chemically based.
+The first taste is enjoyable but tastes chemically based.
 I can’t describe that either.
 It just does not have a solid mix of flavors.
-A slight cherry hint makes me thing this is a cola version of a shrilly temple.
+A slight cherry hint makes me think this is a cola version of a shrilly temple.
 I did not taste any caramel at all!

 Head – 1.75 out of 3 mugs

-The head is large with the first part dissipating quickly.
-The last ½ inch lasts for a longer than average time.
+The head is large, and the first part dissipates quickly.
+The last ½ inches last longer than average.

 Zip – 1.25 out of 3 mugs

-The only zip if the slightly larger than average carbonation.
-If it were not for the carbonation, this would be a flat, lightly flavored sugar water.
-I like a smooth mix of flavors, and this in no way meets that desire.
+The only zip is if the carbonation is slightly larger than the average.
+This would be a flat, lightly flavored sugar water if not for the carbonation.
+I like a smooth mix of flavors, which does not meet that desire.

 Post Consumption Impression – 1.75 out of 3 mugs

-This is not a terrible brew.
-Although it is not the top of the heap either.
-I would drink if, if one of my favorites were not available.
-I almost believe I am drinking a dad’s root beer that is slightly flat.
+This is a good brew, although it is not at the top of the heap either.
+I would drink it if one of my favorites were not available.
+I almost believe I am drinking a dad’s slightly flat root beer.

 Would I recommend this at 6.25 out of 12 mugs?